csc-training/summerschool/hpc-ai/docs/03-gpu-computation.md

 | Overhead           | ~1 GB         |
 | **Total**          | ~2 GB         |

-- Note: Activations and intermediate results are calculated for one single image.
+- Note: Activations and intermediate results are calculated for one image.

 # Example: ResNet-152 with CIFAR-100